Ancurio/mkxp/README.md

 In the RMXP version of RGSS, fonts are loaded directly from system specific search paths (meaning they must be installed to be available to games).
 Because this whole thing is a giant platform-dependent headache, Ancurio decided to implement the behavior Enterbrain thankfully added in VX Ace: loading fonts will automatically search a folder called "Fonts", which obeys the default searchpath behavior (ie. it can be located directly in the game folder, or an RTP).

 If a requested font is not found, no error is generated.
 Instead, a built-in font is used.
 By default, this font is Liberation Sans.
-WenQuanYi MicroHei is used as the built-in font if the `cjk_fallback_font` option is used.

 ## What doesn't work
 * wma audio files